 Shore Protect Team builds pier and dock structures extending through the shallow Copano Bay nearshore to reach navigable water depth for boat access.
 Because of Copano Bay's extensive shallows, many bay-front properties require piers extending 100 feet or more offshore before reaching boat-accessible water - Shore Protect Team designs pier length for each property based on the water depth profile and the owner's boat draft requirements.
 All hardware on Copano Bay piers and docks uses saltwater-rated galvanized or stainless steel fasteners appropriate for the bay's full-salinity Gulf Coast estuarine environment.

 Contact Shore Protect Team with your Copano Bay property location in Aransas or Refugio County and photos of your shoreline, existing structures, and visible erosion.
-We assess the wave conditions and permit requirements for your specific Copano Bay location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Copano Bay waterfront project.